Juanesb230/BrushlessDC_SMCcontrol/README.md

     bici_v2.slx

-And this program shows the reference vs velocity of motor signals, and the control signal:
+And this program shows the reference vs velocity of motor signals and the control signal, this program is comunicate with STM32F4 with MATLAB by using UART serial communication:

     comunicacion.slx